 The Group has a number of customers to whom it provides both products and services.
-Within the Food Ingredients and Supplement segment, the Group supplies to a number of retailers through one single external distributor who account for 79% of total revenue for this segment.
-The Group supplies a single external customer for the Sheep Collagen segment who accounts for 100% of revenue for this segment.
+Within the Food Ingredients and Supplement segment, the Group supplies to a number of retailers through one single external distributor who account for 86% of total revenue for this segment.
+The Group supplies to few external customer for the Sheep Collagen segment, where the major customer accounts for 97% of revenue for this segment